 About the Director

-John J. Siekierka, Ph.D., was named the director of the newly-created Margaret and Herman Sokol Institute for Pharmaceutical Life Sciences and Sokol Professor of Medicinal Chemistry in Fall, 2007.
+John J. Siekierka, Ph.D., was named Director of the Margaret and Herman Sokol Institute for Pharmaceutical Life Sciences and Sokol Professor of Medicinal Chemistry in Fall, 2007.
 Former Director of Research and Development for Biomaterials and Advanced Technologies at Johnson & Johnson, Dr. Siekierka will work with university and pharmaceutical industry leaders to establish the Sokol Institute as a center for research and learning in the pharmaceutical life sciences.

 "Dr. Siekierka brings a remarkable record of excellence from the pharmaceutical industry and a passion to share his research and discipline expertise," said Robert Prezant, dean of the College of Science and Mathematics at Montclair State.
 "His continued scholarship and strong leadership skills will blend to foster wide recognition and growing success of this important Institute."